caracatrepa/caracatrepa.github.io/docs/AHFOWL.md

 result in correction and/or healing.
 Below are six levels you can take yourself through to help peel the onion and move through the anger to the positive potential underneath.

+### Anger
-Anger: What is it that I'm upset about?
+    What is it that I'm upset about?
 What actually happened?
-Who said/did what, when? (be concrete)
-       You might say: “I’m angry that…”, “I’m upset about…”, “I got mad when I saw/heard…”
+Who said/did what, when? (be concrete) You might say: “I’m angry that…”, “I’m upset about…”, “I got mad when I saw/heard…”

 Hurt: What is the hurt, disappointment, sadness, loss beneath the anger?
 How has this action harmed me?
       You might say: “I feel hurt/sad that…”, “At that time I needed…”, “I feel disappointed about…”